jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

-The script `02-scripts.backup/009-preprocessing-16s_mapping` works very much the same way as with the [human DNA preprocessing](#r611-script-version), but mapping to the SILVA database and converting the unmapped-only reads to FASTA format, with a particular header format (`>sample.name_1`) that is compatible with QIIME.
+The script `02-scripts.backup/009-preprocessing-16s_mapping` works very much the same way as with the [human DNA preprocessing](#r611-script-version), but mapping to the SILVA database and converting the unmapped-only reads (i.e. non-human reads from the preprocessing) to FASTA format, with a particular header format (`>sample.name_1`) that is compatible with QIIME.